tzzed/Raytracer/README.md

 # Motivation

-The Ray-tracer was a first year student project and it was very fascinating.
+The Ray-Tracer was a very fascinating student project.
 I decided to write it in Go.

 # Resources